 3. Save all your website images

-With Jimdo, you can connect your Facebook or Google Business profile if you have one and all your images will be pulled across to your website, automatically.
+With Jimdo, you can connect your social media profiles and all your images will be pulled across to your website, automatically.

 With all the intelligent technology available nowadays, starting your website doesn’t have to be time-consuming.
-When you go for an AI website-builder like Jimdo, for example, the Assistant will ask you a few questions about your business and your industry, then, hey presto!
+With a Jimdo website, we’ll ask you a few questions about your business and your industry, then, hey presto!
 Your new website is ready to go.
-Here’s how it works:

 You don’t have to worry about whether your website looks good or know any web design principles, either.
-Just add your logo and Jimdo will automatically provide a color scheme that matches for your website.
+Use our Logo Creator to make a new logo, and Jimdo will automatically provide a color scheme that matches your website.
 You just add the finishing touches.

 If you have an email address with your current website provider, chances are your email runs on their server.
 If so, you’ll have to back up your email account, contacts, and messages before moving and forwarding your emails to your new provider.

 If you’ve run through our preparation checklist and made sure your new provider has everything need, then sign up and just cancel your old contract.
 You’ll have two websites for a while, but this changeover period will give you a chance to make sure everything is running smoothly before your contract ends.
-It’s a good idea to keep an eye on your new website for a while and check your statistics to see how it’s performing.
-Plus, it gives Google the opportunity to index your new website which can take a while.
+It’s a good idea to keep an eye on your new website for a while and check your website traffic Statistics to see how it’s performing.
+Plus, it gives Google the opportunity to index your new website.